MilanTodorovic/BibliographyScrape/README.md

 # BibliographyScrape
-Scrapes book info from a certain site
+Discountinued project.
+Goal was to scrape books from certain websites and store them into a DB.